balch/balch.github.io/_posts/2025-12-14-ty-antigravity.md

   <figcaption>pending comments point to issues and influence session</figcaption>
 </figure>

-I mainly used the **Agent Manager** and being able to add *pending comments* during task execution that influenced the results was cool and came in handy a few times.
-I ended up relying on manual verification and found that uploading screenshots with `divs` selected in **Browser Dev Tools** was effective for resolving issues quickly.
+I started with the **Agent Manager**, but lately find myself prompting in the **Editor** more and ediiting at the same time.
+Prompting with *pending comments* during task execution that influences the results is cool and comes in handy.
+I ended up relying on manual verification and found that uploading screenshots with `div`s selected in **Browser Dev Tools** was effective for resolving issues quickly.
 Giving clear prompts and referencing images was helpful in guiding the AI to get the desired results.

 <div class="clearfix"></div>